20 Best Beaches in Portugal: Top Coastal Spots

 Best for: Seclusion and unique landscapes

-Located on São Jorge Island, Praia dos Moinhos offers a serene escape with its relaxed atmosphere and dramatic cliffs.
+Located on São Miguel Island, Praia dos Moinhos offers a serene escape with its relaxed atmosphere and dramatic cliffs.
 This picturesque beach is surrounded by lush greenery and rugged rock formations, creating a striking natural setting.

 It's a great place to unwind, take in the scenery, or explore the surrounding hiking trails, which offer incredible coastal views.
 With its peaceful vibe and breathtaking landscapes, Praia dos Moinhos is perfect for those looking to enjoy a quiet, nature-filled retreat away from the crowds.